Dates for the 2018-2019 school year are now available! After submitting your application, you'll receive a confirmation email from us within a week.

 - Consider reading this Social Story to prepare younger students for their visit.

-Dates through June 2019 are now available.
+Dates through mid-August 2019 are now available.
 After submitting your application, you can expect to receive a confirmation email within a week, if not earlier.

 Frequently Asked Questions